 Our courses have been designed for flexible part-time study.

-- Most short course are broken up into one class per week, and run for several consecutive weeks.
+- Most short courses are broken up into one class per week, and run for several consecutive weeks.

 - Classes are generally held at the same times each week, and (where possible) in the same classroom or studio.

 - Class duration times are typically 2-3 hours each.

 - Most of our courses are presented by one tutor.
 These tutors will be your main point-of-contact throughout your studies.